octo-technology/OpenTezos/docs/baking/reward.md

 When delegating, you can earn a passive income by participating in the Tezos network via delegation.
 The current annual yield on Tezos is around **6%** minus a validator’s fees.

-Every time a baker receives rewards, those rewards are frozen for the next 5 cycles (~14 days), so the baker can’t spend it.
-Only after ~14 days rewards are unfrozen, and the baker can transfer it to someone else.
-Most bakers wait until rewards are unfrozen and only then pay it out to delegators, but some don't.
+Every time a baker receives rewards, those rewards are frozen for the next 5 cycles (~14 days), so the baker cannot spend them.
+Only after rewards are unfrozen, the baker can transfer them to someone else.
+Most bakers wait until rewards are unfrozen and only then pay it out to delegators, but some do not.

 For:
 - $Confirmation_{time} \approx \text{20 days}$, delegators have to wait ~20 days after delegating before start staking.